-Center grounds, hiking trails and restrooms are open to the public 8:00 am - 4:00 PM Monday through Saturday.
+Center grounds and restrooms are open to the public 8:00 am - 4:00 PM Monday through Saturday.

 Located in Santa Fe, New Mexico, the Randall Davey Audubon Center & Sanctuary encompasses 135 acres of striking landscapes and wildlife.
 Bounded by thousands of acres of National Forest and Santa Fe River Watershed land, the Center and Sanctuary provides a peaceful sanctuary for plants, animals and our visitors.
 Ranging from common to rare, approximately 190 species of birds can be found in or over the various ecosystems of this sanctuary.

 While you are at the Center, don't forget to visit our Nature Store, open Monday - Saturday, 9:00 AM - 4:00 PM.

 *Note on accessibility: Our gardens are wheelchair accessible, but currently our larger trail system is not.
 We are in midst of a project to make our Sanctuary and trail system significantly more accessible by the end of 2017.
 At this time we recommend that persons with mobility issues call ahead so that we can help accommodate handicapped parking and/or drop off.

 Monday - Saturday 8:00 AM - 4:00 PM, Enjoy our hiking trails and gardens.
 Our trails lead through several different habitats and plant zones ranging from meadows to Ponderosa Pine forests.
 Bring your binoculars and cameras, but please leave your dogs at home.